ElasticLINQ/ElasticLINQ/NOTES.md

 Currently around 95% test coverage and some tests use an included HTTP listener to correct sending and receiving of requests.

 ### Query optimizations
-The query translator supports a few query optimization's to ensure that the generated ElasticLINQ query looks good and not like it was translated from another language.
+The query translator supports a few query optimizations to ensure that the generated ElasticLINQ query looks good and not like it was translated from another language.

 This includes currently:

 * Combining multiple == for same field in same term
 * Combining multiple < > <= >= for same field into single range
-* Combining CLR OR and AND trees into flattened ORs and ANDs
+* Combining OR and AND expression trees into flattened ORs and ANDs
-* Cancelling out NOT around a NOT
+* Cancelling out NOT when inside operation can be inverted
-* Converting missing to exists and exists to missing when in a NOT

 ## Future